May a Judge Remove an Unruly Defendant from the Courtroom?

 Defendant appealed his conviction on multiple grounds, however, this article will limit its scope to Defendant’s argument that his state and constitutional due process rights to a fair trial were violated by not being provided a video or audio feed of trial proceeding after he was removed from the courtroom.
 Defendant had moved earlier for a mistrial on such grounds, but that motion was denied.

 On appeal to the Second Appellate District in People v.
 Carlton Mayham (2013 DJDAR 448), the ruling was affirmed.
-The Second Appellate District started its analysis by nothing that the standard for review is whether the trial court abused its discretion.
+The Second Appellate District started its analysis by noting that the standard for review is whether the trial court abused its discretion.
 People v.
 Lewis (2008) 43 Cal.
 4th 415, 501.
-The Second layer of analysis was whether the lower court’s ruling resulted in prejudicial error People v.
+The second layer of analysis was whether the lower court’s ruling resulted in prejudicial error.
+People v.
 Ault (2004) 33 Cal.
-4th 1250, 126.1)
+4th 1250, 126.1.

 In evaluating whether the trial count abused its discretion, the appellate court gave great weight to Mayham’s disrespectful outburst and the court’s patience.
 However, the patience did end after repeated warnings, so the appellate court found no abuse of discretion in removing Mayham from the courtroom.